- Hyperthyroidism Slideshow Pictures

 - Patient Comments: Scleroderma - Describe Your Experience

 - Patient Comments: Scleroderma - Symptoms and Signs

 - Find a local Rheumatologist in your town

 - What are risk factors for developing scleroderma?

-How is scleroderma diagnosed?
+- How is scleroderma classified?

 The diagnosis of the scleroderma syndrome is based on the detection of the clinical features of the illness.
 In addition, nearly all patients with scleroderma have blood tests that suggest autoimmunity and antinuclear antibodies (ANAs) are usually detectable.
 A particular antibody, the anticentromere antibody, is found almost exclusively in the limited, or CREST, form of systemic sclerosis.
 Anti-Scl 70 antibody (antitopoisomerase I antibody) is most often seen in patients with the diffuse form of systemic sclerosis.

-What is the treatment for scleroderma?
+What are medical treatments for scleroderma?

 Treatment of scleroderma is directed toward the individual features affecting different areas of the body.

 Aggressive treatments of elevations in blood pressure have been extremely important in preventing kidney failure.
 Blood pressure medications, particularly the angiotensin converting enzyme (ACE) inhibitor class of drugs, such as lisinopril, are frequently used.